karterw52/GSP/README.md

 # GSP
 Our GSP is our take on the addicting game Snake!
-The game follows the original version in which you try and last the longest by collecting as many apples as possible Our take on the game allows you to select specific modes for a more engaging and fun epierience.
+The game follows the original version in which you try and last the longest by collecting as many apples as possible.
+Our take on the game allows you to select specific modes for a more engaging and fun epierience.
 Some modes feature members of our group and some famous people as well as members of other groups are included